SymfonyCasts/solid/sfcasts/isp-takeaways.md

 `scoring.adjuster`.

 Copy that argument name and head into `SightingScorer`.
-Add this as a second `iterable` argument. then hit Alt + Enter and go to Initialize Properties to create that property and set it.
+Add this as a second `iterable` argument.
+Then hit Alt + Enter and go to Initialize Properties to create that property and set it.
 I'll steal the PHPDoc from above the old property to help my editor know that this will hold an iterable of `ScoreAdjusterInterface` objects.